sdibella/nextCX/README.md

 ## Netlify Deployment

-This site is configured for deployment on Netlify with specific settings to avoid the `sass-embedded` installation error and handle bundler version issues.
+This site is configured for deployment on Netlify with specific settings to avoid the `sass-embedded` installation error and bundler version issues.

 ### Key Deployment Files

 - **netlify.toml**: Configuration file for Netlify build settings, redirects, and headers
-- **netlify-build.sh**: Custom build script to ensure proper dependency installation
+- **build.sh**: Simple build script that creates a custom Gemfile compatible with Netlify
 - **.ruby-version**: Specifies Ruby 3.1.2 for consistency between local and Netlify environments
 - **Gemfile**: Uses Jekyll 4.3.2 with jekyll-sass-converter 2.2 to avoid sass-embedded issues

 ### Troubleshooting Netlify Deployment

-If you encounter bundler version errors, the `netlify-build.sh` script will:

-1. Detect available bundler versions on Netlify
-2. Use the appropriate version (2.3.7 or 2.6.5)
-3. Try a simplified Gemfile if necessary
-4. Execute Jekyll build with the correct environment settings
+The build process has been simplified to work better with Netlify:

+1. A custom Gemfile is created specifically for the Netlify environment
+2. Only compatible gem versions are used (jekyll 4.3.2, jekyll-sass-converter 2.2)
+3. The build script avoids specific version commands that may not be available in Netlify

 This approach ensures compatibility with Netlify's build environment and avoids common errors with sass-embedded and bundler versions.